PyNIO

 filepath

 The full or relative path of a file with data in a supported format.
 The file path may contain a home directory indicator starting with "~".
 A filepath extension (a suffix consisting of the final characters following the last dot) indicates the expected format.
-The extension is required in the filepath argument, regardless of whether it is part of the actual filename.
+The extension can be added to specify the format regardless of whether it is part of the actual filename.
 Valid extensions include:

 • .ccm (CCM history files)